daytonn/rails_jskit/README.md

 });
 ```

-Here you can see that the `actions` array tells JSKit to wire up the `index` method to the `controller:posts:index` event.
+Here you can see that the `actions` array tells JSkit to wire up the `index` method to the `controller:posts:index` event.
 This event is automatically fired by the `<%= jskit %>` snippet.

 #### Mapped Events